sequentech/ballot-verifier/README.md

 Contributions are welcome!
 We'd love to include your improvements to our project.
 Please make sure you:
 - Sign the [Contributor License Agreement].
-- All the tests in the [Contin uous Integration] github Actions pipeline are green.
+- All the tests in the [Continuous Integration] github Actions pipeline are green.

 ## Code structure